 Returning to Campus – New

 On-Campus RequirementsCourses are delivered in one of four standard delivery models as indicated in the Course Description section of the University Catalog.
-SCU intends to return all courses to their standard delivery no later than January 2023.
 The following are typical at SCU, with variability by program:

 - Most lecture courses are delivered via Online, Online Interactive, or Blended formats.